Skip to main content

 • internship.bostonsearovers.com

-For 18 years, the Sea Rovers’ Summer Internship has played a major role in our mission to produce the next generation of diving leaders.
-Following the spring semester, the 2024 Intern will partner with members of the Boston Sea Rovers and associates located throughout the United States to experience a wide variety of jobs and career choices.
-Based in part on the personal interests of the Intern, the Internship will provide advanced dive training courses and ample opportunities to dive and train with a variety of dive professionals in a broad cross-section of diving environments.
+For 21 years, the Sea Rovers’ Summer Internship has played a major role in our mission to produce the next generation of diving leaders.
+During the summer, the Intern partners with members of the Boston Sea Rovers and associates located throughout the United States to experience a wide variety of jobs and career choices.
+Based in part on the personal interests of the Intern, the Internship provides advanced dive training courses and ample opportunities to dive and train with a variety of dive professionals in a broad cross-section of diving environments.
 Opportunities can include hands-on work with professional under water photographers and filmmakers, educational specialists, marine engineers and scientists, equipment manufacturer’s representatives, and dive shop owners.
-In addition to the unique time spent with some of our most distinguished members, the Sea Rovers Intern will be outfitted with dive equipment (provided by Sea Rover corporate sponsors) for their use throughout the summer and will receive the necessary financial support to ensure travel and living expenses.
+In addition to the unique time spent with some of our most distinguished members, the Sea Rovers Intern is outfitted with dive equipment (provided by Sea Rover corporate sponsors) for their use throughout the summer and will receive the necessary financial support to ensure travel and living expenses.

 Read more